 Real-time communication has become an indispensable feature enabled by technology.
 From the classic “snail mail,” which took days or even weeks for letters to get delivered to the recipient, the invention of telephones has brought real-time communication into households and businesses.
 However, the high cost of telephone calls, especially for long-distance communication, became a major hindrance to the rampant use of real-time communication among the masses.

-The invention of the internet, however, changed all of this.
+The invention of the internet, however, changed all of the telecommunication trends and technology.
 The internet became a much more affordable avenue for real-time communication, giving rise to a plethora of text, voice, and even video messaging applications that can be downloaded onto computers, tablets, mobile phones, and a variety of other devices.
 A decent full-stack developer can provide you with an amazing website but you would need another specialist to implement VoIP (voice over internet protocol).

 An even more advanced technology, called WebRTC, brings real-time communication capabilities to all these different devices without a need to install applications.
 In this article, we take a greater look at the WebRTC technology and some details on WebRTC development.